Subdomains for Local Directory Sites?

 Tips for Local Search Engine Optimization for Your Site

-Increasingly, businesses are becoming aware of Local Search, and how optimizing for this channel is vital those that have local outlets.
-Each of the main search engines has focussed effort on their local search tools as the best strategy for continuing growth in online advertising, and the subject has become sufficiently important enough to merit a special Search Engine Strategies Conference devoted to the subject tomorrow in Denver.
+Increasingly, businesses are becoming aware of Local Search, and how optimizing for this channel is vital for those that have local outlets.
+Each of the main search engines has focused effort on their local search tools as the best strategy for continuing growth in online advertising, and the subject has become sufficiently important enough to merit a special Search Engine Strategies Conference devoted to the subject tomorrow in Denver.
 The importance of Local Search is further underscored by stats issued in a press release today by comScore, showing that Local Search continues to gain in marketshare.

 So, how exactly could one optimize towards Local Search?